-BMP Description: Equipment and Vehicle Wash Down Area (See Appendix B For Details) Installation Schedule: Install wash down area before any construction equipment or vehicles with contaminants or gravel on exterior of equipment or vehicles leave the site Maintenance and Inspection: See BMP EVWA in Appendix B Responsible Staff: Provided by Contractor BMP Description: Vehicle and Equipment Cleaning (See Appendix B For Details) Installation Schedule: Install Before Construction Vehicles leave the Site Maintenance and Inspection: See BMP VEC in Appendix B Responsible Staff: Provided by Contractor
+BMP Description: Equipment and Vehicle Wash Down Area (See Appendix B For Details) Installation Schedule: Install before construction vehicles leave the site Maintenance and Inspection: Inspect daily for loss of gravel or sediment buildup.
+Repair as required.
+Responsible Staff: Provided by Contractor BMP Description: Vehicle a nd Equipment Cleaning (See Appendix B For Details) Installation Schedule: Install Before any construction vehicles leave the site Maintenance and Inspection: Requirements for this BMP are minimal.
+Some repair may be necessary.
+Responsible Staff: Provided by Contractor